-There, pick up unused variable, give it a descriptive name ( Viewer asset (prop 30)) and change combo box to “Enabled” in the Enabled column.
+Pick an unused variable, give it a descriptive name ( Viewer asset (prop 30)), and then change the combo box to “Enabled” in the Enabled column.

-The following screenshot is an example of a Custom Traffic variable ( prop30) for tracking a asset name used by the viewer:
+The following screenshot is an example of a Custom Traffic variable ( prop30) for tracking an asset name used by the viewer:

 At the bottom of the variables list, click Save.